This is my hands-on review of the BougeRV 12V 30 Quart Portable Fridge.

 To run it off my battery, I just connected the NOCO GC018 12V socket to the battery terminals and plugged the included 12/24V DC power cord into the socket.

 Running the fridge off my battery worked perfectly.
-It lasted 3 nights of continuous use before the battery needed recharging (when set to the high voltage cut-off setting).
+It lasted 3 days of continuous use before the battery needed recharging (when set to the high voltage cut-off setting).

 The included 12/24V DC power cord has a plug that’s meant to fit into a 12V car socket.
 However, for whatever reason, the plug didn’t work with my or my parents’ cars.